WeGo-SWE-Fall-2021/team22-common-services-backend/README.md

 # Team 22 Common Services Back end
 This is the Team 22 backend for common services.
-This repository deals with any common files that the `demand` and `supply` side might have.
+This repository deals with any requests handled in `/api/v1/common-servicee/[request-name]/` for both `demand` and `supply` services.
-In this directory it includes two html files:

-- `html/login.html`
-- `html/register.html`

 # Modifying This Repo
 ### Cloning repository